-Whether you're launching new SKUs or switching suppliers, Inbiose delivers high-purity HMOs with unmatched cost-effiency, flexible MOQs, and leading industry-leading innovation.
+Whether you're launching new products or switching suppliers, Inbiose delivers high-purity HMOs with unmatched cost-effiency, flexible minimal order quantity (MOQ), and industry-leading innovation.

 Human Milk Oligosaccharides (HMOs) are complex, non-digestible carbohydrates found naturally in breast milk.
 After lactose and lipids, they are the third most abundant solid component, with over 200 unique structures identified to date.

-HMOs act as bioactive prebiotics, designed by nature to support gut health, immune function, and microbial balance, without being digested by the human body itself.
+HMOs are designed by nature to directly and indirectly support gut health, immune function, metabolic and microbial balance, while barely being digested by the human body.

 Our Human Milk Oligosaccharides (HMOs) mimic the complex sugars in human breastmilk — shown to support immunity, gut microbiota, and metabolic health in infants, adults and animals.